 Travel to Washington, DC

-All travel to Washington DC requires the approval of the president.
-A completed online travel request must be approved at all the appropriate administrative levels in sufficient time to be reviewed and approved by the president prior to the date of departure.
+Once submitted, a completed online travel request must be approved at all the appropriate administrative levels in sufficient time to be reviewed and approved prior to the date of departure.

 Official university business travel to any foreign country other than Canada or Mexico requires advance written approval from the president of the university.
 To be considered for approval, foreign travel must be directly related to the university's mission and must require a duty that cannot be performed without the travel.